FREQUENTLY ASKED QUESTIONSA COLLECTION OF COMMON QUESTIONS AND ANSWERS

 What cameras and lenses do you use?

-I am also one of the founders of The Wedding School, which provides real, honest education to wedding photographer worldwide.
+I am also one of the founders of The Wedding School, which provides real, honest education to wedding photographers worldwide.
+THIS is my best resource for wedding photographers, as it is current and continually updating.
 If you'd like to learn more, visit our site and hop on our mailing list.
-We'll let you know the next time we're open for enrollment!

 Do you have any partners or sponsors?

-Can I come watch you photograph a wedding?
+Can I come to watch you photograph a wedding?

-I totally understand wanting to just come observe, but I don't allow anyone to just come watch me work.
+I totally understand wanting to just come to observe, but I don't allow anyone to just come to watch me work.
 I have a full-time assistant who helps me at weddings.
 I firmly believe that each wedding requires 100% of my respect and attention, and having a photographer come observe me at work is not in the best interest of the client.
+If you do want to watch me shoot a whole wedding, you can tag along for a whole 14-hour day in this class here!

 You are so sweet to ask, but probably not.
 I love meeting new photographers, but my schedule doesn't often permit coffee breaks like these!